Translators' and interpreters' professional indemnity insurance

 Even a minor miscommunication can be disastrous.
 Make a mistake and, if it costs your clients, you'll hope they don't want to shoot the messenger.

-If there is a problem, professional indemnity insurance fights your corner, pays your costs and compensates your client.
+If there is a problem, translators' and interpreters' professional indemnity insurance fights your corner, pays your costs and compensates your client.
 It's protection you can't do without – just take our word for it.

 It’d be great if we could say that and mean it.
 But we can’t.